Showing posts with label artificial intelligence. Show all posts

 EN NE

-Red, theory; black, fact.
+Red, theory; black, fact

 The association of one rule to the next within a block of instructions would be by the white-matter axons running front-to-back in the brain.
 Since the brain has no clock, unlike a computer, the instructions must all be of the if-then type even in a highly automatic block, so each rule fires when it sees evidence that the purpose of the previous rule was accomplished.
 This leads to a pleasing uniformity, where all instructions have the same form.

 However, in a synaptic intelligence, the "small distances" would be measured on the voltage axis relative to firing threshold, and would indicate a high readiness to fire on the part of some neuron playing the role of decision element for an if-then rule, if the usual previous rule has fired recently.
-An external priming signal having the form of a steady excitation, disinhibition, or deinactivation could produce this readiness.
+An external priming signal having the form of a steady excitation or disinhibition could produce this readiness.
 Inhibitory inputs to thalamus or excitatory inputs to cortical layer one could be such priming inputs.

 The low-to-medium conditional firing probabilities would characterize if-then rules that act as jump instructions between blocks, and the basal ganglia appear to have the connections necessary to implement these.